society-for-the-blind/slate2-proposal/slate2_proposal.md

 [^footnote-crm_examples1]: See [@techsoup;@idealware] for more examples.

-III.
-Project rationale
+3 Project rationale
 ======================

-1. Problem statement
+Problem statement
 --------------------

-2. Proposed solution
+Proposed solution
 --------------------
  but they are also relevant by pointing out pros and cons of each approach.
 Later sections of this proposal will further evaluate these solutions in the context of blindness organizations, focusing on accessibility and on the limiting factors such as the size of an agency.